Grouping insurance for related businesses

 How this affects your premium

-Your premium is adjusted using the combined average performance premium (APP) of the group.
+Your premium is affected by the combined average performance premium (APP) of the grouped businesses.

-The group APP will be used to determine your employer category (average performance premium range) and claims performance adjustment rate.
-Where the group APP exceeds $30,000 all employers within the group, including small employers, will be experience adjusted.
+The group APP will determine your employer category (average performance premium range) and claims performance adjustment rate.
+If the group APP exceeds $30,000 all employers within the group will be adjusted.

 Keeping your separate policies

-All members of a group continue to have separate policies, but all policies in the group must have a common renewal date.
+All group members must have separate policies, but they must share a common renewal date.
 It is a legislative requirement.

-Grouped employers are also required to use a common Claims Service Provider.
+Grouped employers are also required to use the same Claims Service Provider.

 Employers not required to group